 How does a hearing aid work?

-And it gets even better!
-Do you want to enjoy a band at a live concert?
-Listen to football commentary on the radio without missing any plays?
-Hear the lyrics to your favourite song clearly on your on your mobile phone?
+And it gets even better.
+Want to enjoy a band at a live concert?
+Listen to football commentary on the radio without missing any of the action?
+Hear the lyrics to your favourite song clearly on your mobile phone?
 Or make a phone call that’s relaxed instead of strained?
-There’s no challenge too great for today’s hearing aids!
+There’s no challenge too great for today’s modern hearing aids.

-- Improved speech comprehension thanks to sophisticated programs and filters
+Improved speech comprehension thanks to superior programs and filters

 Did you know?